aalaprana995/Robotics_And_OOP/README.md

 2) Private - members cannot be accessed (or viewed) from outside the class
 3) Protected - members cannot be accessed from outside the class, however, they can be accessed in inherited classes.
 ### Constructors
-Constructors are special class members which are called by the compiler every time an object of that class is instantiated.
-Constructors have the same name as the class and may be defined inside or outside the class definition.
+- Constructors are special class members which are called by the compiler every time an object of that class is instantiated.
+- Constructors have the same name as the class and may be defined inside or outside the class definition.
+- Constructors have no return type, they only have a function body and parameter.
+- **Constructor cannot be declared** **Const**
+- If we donot have a constructor for our class then **default constructor** is called.
+- We use **=default** explicity with default constructor to tell the complier that the constructor in consideration is default constructor.

+**Cnstructor Initialization List**

 There are 3 types of constructors:
   1) Default constructors
   2) Parameterized constructors
   3) Copy constructors

 ### Destructor
 Destructor is an instance member function which is invoked automatically whenever an object is going to be destroyed.
 Meaning, a destructor is the last function that is going to be called before an object is destroyed.
 - A destructor function is called automatically when the object goes out of scope: